Blood Feast 2: All U Can Eat

 Blood Feast 2: All U Can Eat is a 2002 slasher splatter film directed by Herschell Gordon Lewis and starring John McConnell, Mark McLachlan, Melissa Morgan, Toni Wynne, and J.P.
 Delahoussaye.
 It is the sequel to the 1963 film Blood Feast.
 Filmed under a working title of Blood Feast 2: Buffet of Blood and using the same grindhouse style as its predecessor, the film continues the story began in the original film, where a grandson of Fuad Ramses attempts to restart his grandfather's catering business.
 The film depicts the killer falling victim to spirit possession by the goddess Ishtar.

 The film was completed a year before its release but had trouble finding a distributor.

 Plot

 Fuad Ramses III returns to Miami to reopen his grandfather's defunct catering company.
-Which arouses the suspicions of Detective Loomis who was the young investigating officer during grandfather Ramses notorious murder spree in 1963.
+This arouses the suspicions of Detective Loomis who was the young investigating officer during his grandfather’s notorious murder spree in 1963.